 The Head of Compliance is required to make following internal reports:

 - Quarterly to the Risk Committee.

+- Ad-Hoc to the Audit Committee

-- Monthly to the Executive Committee.
+- Monthly to the Executive Committee; and

-- Promptly once any medium or major compliance issues are identified to the relevant person and the CEO.
+- Promptly once any medium or major compliance issues are identified by reporting to the relevant person and the CEO.

 Independence and Authority